 As revealed in our latest European Salary Survey, recruitment levels will remain high in 2018, with economic growth spurring businesses to increase headcount.

-Antoine Biot, Director Belgium, summarizes his expectations about the Belgian labour market in 2018: “All sectors will be highly active in recruiting, with businesses in Belgium being influenced by the broader European recovery.
-Hiring managers will face acute skills shortages, with mid-level and senior candidates in particular in short supply.”
+We summarize our expectations about the Belgian labour market in 2018: All sectors will be highly active in recruiting, with businesses in Belgium being influenced by the broader European recovery.

-“Candidate shortages will persist throughout 2018, with the most sought after professionals being those who can provide strategic insight.
+Candidate shortages will persist throughout 2018, with the most sought after professionals being those who can provide strategic insight.
 Mid-level and senior candidates will be among those in highest demand to fill controller and financial planning & analysis roles, where skills shortages are particularly acute.
 Professionals with foreign language skills will be in high demand as well, as Belgian businesses look to expand into international markets.
 Over the course of 2018, digitalisation specialists will be in high demand for their skills as employers look to embrace new developments in e-commerce and fintech."

-“Candidate shortages in certain areas have forced salaries to rise and this will definitely continue in 2018, in particular for mid-level roles in financial analysis, controlling, audit and digitalisation.
-Our candidate survey revealed that 79% of professionals are expecting a salary increase this year, so employers will need to continue making competitive offers to secure the best candidates.”
+Candidate shortages in certain areas have forced salaries to rise and this will definitely continue in 2018, in particular for mid-level roles in financial analysis, controlling, audit and digitalisation.
+Our candidate survey revealed that 79% of professionals are expecting a salary increase this year, so employers will need to continue making competitive offers to secure the best candidates.

-“In order to face skill shortages, we have partially stepped away from classical ways of sourcing candidates and implemented more creative ways to find the best candidates for our clients.
+In order to face skill shortages, we have partially stepped away from classical ways of sourcing candidates and implemented more creative ways to find the best candidates for our clients.
 A strong personal relationship with our candidates remains essential.
 Many of them recommend our services to family, friends and colleagues.
 As a result, we regularly meet professionals who initially may not have planned a career switch but who are open to it.

 To meet the increased demand for finance talent, we have grown our teams and moved into a bigger office in Antwerp.
 And of course, the candidate trends we’ve discussed are also affecting our own business.
 This means that we’re currently evaluating our policies to improve our staff’s well-being and their work-life balance.
-As a start, we’ve launched the opportunity to work remotely last year.”
+As a start, we’ve launched the opportunity to work remotely last year.

 For more information, read our tips on how to secure and attract the best finance talent in 2018.
 In order to benchmark your team’s salaries, request a free copy of the Robert Walters European Salary Survey.